Khangtran94/Data_Analysis_of_Nobel_Prize_Winners/README.md

 ![Untitled](https://github.com/Khangtran94/Data_Analysis_of_Nobel_Prize_Winners/assets/146164801/edc38ec6-525e-4b7c-a889-2fe4aebbcb71)

 * Lê Đức Thọ, though he declined the award, remains the only Vietnamese person officially awarded the Nobel Peace Prize.
+* According to the internet, Lê Đức Thọ also was the first Asian to be nominated for the Nobel Peace Prize.